vtvz/medpack/README.md

 doctor: Dr. Smith
 ```

-For messages without images or PDF files, any text following the YAML block will be used as the medical document data.

 #### 📝 Text Record Formatting

 For text-only records (messages without images or PDF files), you can use special code blocks to enhance the content: